 Immigrant Integration: Inequality and Cohesion

 The course reviews key questions, theories and empirical research on the integration of immigrants and their children.
-Starting from an overview of theoretical developments in the field of immigrant integration, the course covers the most important aspects of the multidimensional integration concept.
-The course has a strong international focus, examining patterns of integration among immigrant groups in both classical immigration countries (Australia, Canada, United States) and the more-recent immigrant receiving countries in Europe.
+Including an overview of theoretical developments in the field of immigrant integration, the course covers the most important aspects of the multidimensional integration concept.
+The course has a strong international focus, examining patterns of integration among immigrant groups in both classical immigration countries (Australia, Canada, United States) and more recent immigrant receiving countries in Europe.
 Two main dimensions of immigrant integration are reviewed in the course.
 The first part deals with ethnic inequality or the so-called structural integration of immigrants and their children.
 It examines ethnic differences in labour market outcomes, education and residential segregation.
 Theories are reviewed that explain the generally disadvantaged position of immigrants and their children in Western countries, but also highlight cases where immigrants outperform their non-immigrant counterparts.
-The second part of the course is concerned with aspects of the socio-cultural integration of immigrants and their children.
+The second part of the course is concerned with aspects of social cohesion, or the socio-cultural integration of immigrants and their children.
 This part discusses immigrant religion, language acquisition and use, political integration and social integration.